Introduction

 Understand the Rules Thoroughly

-Before joining a game, you need to understand the rules of Pool Rummy completely.
+Before joining a game, you must completely understand Pool Rummy's rules.
 Familiarize yourself with concepts like the deal, melding, picking and discarding cards, and how points are scored.

 Focus on Building Pure Sequences